DEFRA/wildlife-licencing/docker/nginx/README.md

 the case with the identity management system (IDM).
 Here the authenticated user will be directed back into the wildlife service with a browser redirect (http status 302).

-These services generally require that we provide them with a callback url and that callback url is required to be SDDS, for instance.
+These services generally require that we provide them with a callback url and that callback url is required to be secure, for instance.
 ```https://localhost/auth```

 The web-service only supports http as it runs behind the Amazon Route 53 which handles the secure sockets layer.